operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

  - MP4 as a container,
  - Source pointing to the MSSS manifest file,
  - Source type set to application/vnd.ms-sstr+xml,
- - Playready content can be supported here,
+ - Playready protected content can be supported here,
  	- Such content can be embedded with the ProtectionHeader inside the MSSS manifest,
  	- Some device may not support Security Levels (content with any security level required is played),
  	- DRM errors are signaled by the MediaError element of the video tag,